MonashDataFluency/Power_BI/docs/04-plotting.md

 Replace image with gapminder data.
 Numerical data has ∑ symbol.
 -->
 In the previous chapter, we have seen how to import data into Power BI.
-We have also done basic pre-processing of data like cleaning the data, changing type of data, dealing with NaN value.
+We have also done basic pre-processing of data like cleaning the data, changing the type of data, dealing with NaN value.
 In this section, we are going to work on the same processed data.
-So we are not  going tto cover data laoding section again.
+So we are not going to cover the data loading section again.

 ## Visualizations Panel